kyma-project/control-plane/resources/kcp/configure-managed-gcp-postgresql.md

 The `host` and the `hostPort` values specifies the cloudsql-proxy host and port.
 These are used directly by application to connect to proxy, and further to database.

 The `sslMode` value specifies SSL connection mode to database.
-Check possible values [here](https://www.postgresql.org/docs/9.1/libpq-ssl.html) under `SSL Mode Descriptions` section.
+See [all the possible values](https://www.postgresql.org/docs/9.1/libpq-ssl.html) under `SSL Mode Descriptions` section.

 The `sslRootCert` value specifies the location of CA cert of database.
 (Optional)